jlord/sheetsee-cache/docs.md

     Sheetsee.initiateTableFilter(gData, "#TableFilter", "#siteTable")

-## Make Chart
+## Make a Chart

 Sheetsee.js comes with a d3.js bar, pie and line chart.
-Each requires your data be an array of objects, formatted to contain "label" and "units" keys.
+Each requires your data be an _array of objects_, formatted to contain "label" and "units" keys.
 See the section above on Your Data to learn about formatting.

-You'll have to experiement with the charts to find the correct size your dive will need to be to comfortable hold the chart with your data in it.
+You'll have to experiement with the charts to find the correct size your `<div>` will need to be to hold the chart with your data in it nicely.

 You can also make your own d3 chart in a separate .js file, link to that and pass your data on to it.
 I'd love to see people building some other charts that will work with Sheetsee.

 ### Bar Chart

-To create a bar chart you'll need to add a placeholder div in your html with an id.
+To create a bar chart you'll need to add a placeholder `<div>` in your HTML with an id.

     <div id="barChart"></div>